Galán: Post-Galán volcanism

 The main Galán caldera formed during the Galán ignimbrite eruption, and it is possible that the collapse of the magma chamber roof actually started the eruption.
 Later it was found that a trapdoor collapse is a more plausible interpretation of the caldera structure and that the caldera appears to be much smaller than its present-day topographic expression.
 Most likely a lake formed within the caldera after its eruption.

 Later volcanic activity resulted in lava flows of dacitic composition being erupted along the ring fault of the caldera, as well as the formation of the resurgent dome by about 2 km uplift along the eastern caldera margin fault.
 This uplift encompasses both Galán ignimbrite rocks but also parts of the basement, the latter especially in the southern part of the dome.
 Post-caldera volcanism occurred on the northern margin of the caldera 2.01 ± 0.28 million years ago, and several small ignimbrites were emplaced after the main Galán eruption until less than 2 million years ago.
 These ignimbrites have similar compositions to the Galán ignimbrite and were formed from magma left over by the main Galán eruption.
 The onset of resurgence within the caldera may have been triggered by the same magma that is responsible for the post-caldera volcanism along the eastern caldera rims.
 The post-caldera volcanic systems appear to be rather ill-defined, however.
-The most recent activity was of tectonic nature and consists of movements along the faults and mafic volcanism farther west.
+The most recent activity was of tectonic nature and consists of movements along the faults and mafic volcanism ("Incahuasi Formation") farther west.
 Seismic tomography indicates that there is still a melt zone under Galán, the "Cerro Galán Mush Body".

+The volcano produces about 200 kg carbon dioxide per day, often within the hot springs and surrounding terrain.
+The pre-caldera rocks contain the hydrothermal system, which is supplied both by the mantle and by precipitation and has a power output of about 2.09–10.85 MW.
+A phreatic explosion took place at La Colcha at some point in the past, and stronger hydrothermal activity was necessary to emplace the travertines.
+An earthquake swarm was recorded on the 25 January 2009 mainly under the resurgent dome, and may reflect hydrothermal or magmatic activity.